-Pattern theory perspective: "analysis by synthesis"--synthesis phase explicitly incorporates generative model
+Pattern theory perspective: "analysis by synthesis" -- synthesis phase explicitly incorporates generative model

-- ■ Easier to characterize information flow: Mapping is is many-to-one - Two basic concepts: Photometric & geometric variation - Two more basic concepts: 3D scene-based & 2D image-based models of geometric variation

-3D Scene-based modeling: Computer graphics models

-- Objects & surfaces: Shape, Articulations, Material & texture - Illumination: Points and extended, Ray-tracing, Radiosity - Viewpoint/Camera perspective, orthographic
+Note that a top-down generative model can be used in more than one way.
+The above figure shows it being used to find errors in the top-down predictions.
+It could also be used to find consistent features.
+Generative models can make it easier to conceptualize information flow: Mapping is many-to-one.
+But as pointed out above, necessarily easy to compute.
+For example, realistic 3D graphics rendering is computationally intensive. - Two basic concepts: Photometric & geometric variation - Two more basic concepts: 3D scene-based & 2D image-based models of geometric variation 3D Scene-based modeling: Computer graphics models - Objects & surfaces: Shape, Articulations, Material & texture - Illumination: Points and extended, Ray-tracing, Radiosity - Viewpoint/Camera Projection geometry, homogeneous coordinates: perspective, orthographic Application to viewpoint variation: Does human vision compensate for variations using "built-in" knowledge of 3D?
+Image-based modeling ■ Linear intensity-based Basis sets:

-Projection geometry, homogeneous coordinates:

-Application to viewpoint variation: Does human vision compensate for variations using "built-in" knowledge of 3D?

-Image-based modeling

-■ Linear intensity-based

-Basis sets: